-As hurricanes can be common in the Caribbean, many visitors are concerned about the risk of hurricanes in St Lucia.
+As hurricanes can be common at certain times of year in the Caribbean, you may be concerned about the risk of hurricanes when visiting St Lucia.

-This post tells you everything you need to know about hurricanes in St Lucia including which time of year hurricanes are most likely to happen and the history of hurricanes in St Lucia.
+In this guide, I’ll be telling you everything you need to know about hurricanes in St Lucia including which time of year hurricanes are most likely to happen and the history of hurricanes.

 Additionally, I’ll give some information on what to expect if a hurricane hits whilst you’re in St Lucia.